-Myth #2: Sweeteners derived from stevia are the best choices.
+Myth #2: Non-caloric sweeteners derived from stevia are the best choices.

 This is an important one to understand.
-Stevia is a safe herb harvested from the leaf or root of the yerba dulce (stevia) shrub, which has been used for eons and grows in South America and Southeast Asia.
+Stevia is an herb harvested from the leaf or root of the yerba dulce (stevia) shrub, which has been used for eons and grows in South America and Southeast Asia.
 But raw stevia is not the same as new stevia-based products.
 These are often bleached, and include fillers and a highly altered version of stevia (so much so that these options aren’t the same as the natural form at the molecular level), notes Powell.
-As such, natural, pure stevia is the healthiest option.
-In fact, it is our preferred non-sugar sweetener at Canyon Ranch.
+As such, the closest you can come to natural, pure stevia is the healthiest option.
+Look for a version with the fewest ingredients possible.
 It works well in warm liquids and baking; you may find finely ground versions best for dissolving in cold drinks.